by Chris Wayan, 2012-2015

 But, and this is crucial, the oils that make them healthy make them spoilable.
 You can't hoard them more than a season or two.
 Circulation is constant and you plant or eat them as often as you trade them.
 Hoarding just won't work; building up capital for large projects requires amassing credibility and plausibility for your proposals, pledges of kushka-equivalents in materials or days of labor, more than actual capital in our sense.
 This shouldn't surprise; grain credits were common in medieval Europe until rulers outlawed them, imposing metal coinage as a monopoly, precisely because gold could be hoarded.
 We still face the problems of that legacy.

 Kakaleans were, still are, herd creatures who live in a network of trust (and annoyance and skepticism and gossip); they're predisposed to cooperate on projects.
 Our lone-wolf capitalism would baffle them.
 Pretending each person works only for their own benefit?
 What a primitive superstition!
 Not just false; harmful.
 Fosters greed and deceit.

 Kakaleans are happy to work for peanuts.
 And beautiful coral, and featherwork, and shells, and tickets to that interesting musical...

 You may overpay in the bazaar, but the musical in the cafe that evening is worth every shell you toss in their basket.
-Quilts for sets, ecstatic praise-songs, flirtatious zebras dancing, that comical mixture of nerd and star that so many Kakaleans have onstage...
+Quilts for sets, ecstatic praise-songs, flirtatious zebras dancing, that comical mixture of nerd and star that so many Kakaleans reveal onstage... and off.

 From here, most merchants and all the players (bands, dance troupes, theatres) will head northeast along the outer flank of the northern Rift Range, which is much greener (and more densely populated) than the inner flank along the rift itself; with twin mountain ranges blocking rain, the Rift is mostly high desert.
 Still, it's not that high; denser air than Chenza and its sister towns along the caravan route.